KxSystems/docs/docs/learn/tour/session.md

 $
 ```

-Other predefined parameters set the listening port, number of slave tasks allocated, and so on.
+Other predefined parameters set the listening port, number of secondary tasks allocated, and so on.

 :fontawesome-solid-book-open:
 [Command-line options](../../basics/cmdline.md)